GSA/plainlanguage.gov/_pages/about.md

 To promote plain language, we:

 - develop and maintain the content of this site
-- offer limited editing services to all federal agencies
 - sponsor occasional seminars about plain language
-- comment on agency documents, especially regulations
 - offer a short half day introduction to plain language and writing for the web free of charge to any federal agency

 ## Get involved